alex-gutev/live_cells_cpp/doc/1-cells.md

        // Set `ref` to `b`
        ref = live_cells::cell(b);
-   } // Th state of `c` is destroyed at this point
+   } // The state of `c` is destroyed at this point

    // The state of `b` is not destroyed because `ref`
    // is still holding a reference to it
    ```

-    In this regard cells function much like `std::shared_ptr`.
+    In this regard, cells function much like `std::shared_ptr`.

 4. Do not wrap a cell in `std::shared_ptr`.
 Whilst not wrong, its
    unnecessary because cells already have a shared pointer to their